Make an Appointment: [email protected] | 208-908-0500

 The DSM-5 lists four types of trauma symptoms:

 Research has proven psychotherapy to be the most effective form of treatment for trauma.
-Most commonly, cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) (LINK TO EMDR HERE)are used in treating trauma.
+Most commonly, cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) are used in treating trauma.

 Counseling for Anxiety